 Experts debate the reasons behind the increased permeability of the gut lining.
 But most experts agree on one thing … leaky gut starts with the health of your dog’s microbiome.

-You see, your dog is a host to microorganisms … like bacteria, fungi, parasites and viruses.
+Your dog is a host to microorganisms … like bacteria, fungi, parasites and viruses.
 Most of them are in your dog’s digestive tract.
 Others are in his ears, mouth, respiratory tract and on the skin.
 This community of microorganisms is the microbiome.
 And it plays such an important role in your dog’s health that it’s referred to as the forgotten organ.

 Most of the microorganisms in your dog’s microbiome are good bacteria.
 They have a symbiotic relationship with your dog … meaning both they and your dog benefit.
 Other bacteria are harmful and can promote disease.
 But in a healthy dog, the good and bad live together in balance.